Percolation on dense random graphs with given degrees: Proofs of the main results: upper bounds

-We show that $X$ is not too large compared to $\mathbb E[X]$ conditionally under any realization of $G\in \cG(\cD_n)$.
+Observe that Part~(a) of Theorem~\ref{thm 1} is implied by Part~(a) of Theorem~\ref{thm 6} since $N_1(d,p)=o(n)$ for $p\ll 1/d$.
+Therefore, it suffices to prove the latter.
+In fact, we will show that a.a.s.\ the number of non-isolated vertices is dominated by the upper bound in Part~(a) of Theorem~\ref{thm 6}.
+To do so, it suffices to show that typically $X - \mathbb E[X] = o(\mathbb E[X])$ conditionally on any realization of $G\in \cG(\cD_n)$.

 Given $G$, $X$ is a function $f$ of the independent random variables that mark whether an edge has percolated or not.
-The function $f$ is $2$-Lipschitz (changing the state of an edge may only change the state of its endpoints to be isolated or not) and $1$-certifiable.
-Let $\omega=\omega(n)$ be a function that tends to infinity slowly.
+The function $f$ is $2$-Lipschitz (changing the state of an edge may only change the fact that its endvertices are isolated or not) and $1$-certifiable (the fact that there are $s\ge 1$ non-isolated vertices can be witnessed by $s$ edges).
+Let $\omega=\omega(n)$ be a function that tends to infinity sufficiently slowly.
 By Talagrand's inequality (Lemma~\ref{thm:McD2}) with $t=\sqrt{\omega \bE[X]}\ge 120\sqrt{\bE[X]}$, we obtain

 Since this bound holds for any choice of $G\in \cG(\cD_n)$, it also holds unconditionally.